AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 The code calculates the average steps per interval for each group of days `weekdays` and `weekends`.
-Furhtermore, the data is processed in a format convenient for `xyplot` plotting function from `lattice` package.
+Furthermore, the data is processed in a format convenient for `xyplot` plotting function from `lattice` package.

 ```r